Rettamalai Srinivasan

-Diwan Bahadur Rettamalai Srinivasan (7 July 1860 - 18 September 1945), commonly known as R. Srinivasan, was a Scheduled Caste activist and politician from then Madras Presidency of British India (now the Indian state of Tamil Nadu).
+Diwan Bahadur Rettamalai Srinivasan (7 July 1860 – 18 September 1945), commonly known as R. Srinivasan, was a scheduled caste activist and politician from then Madras Presidency of British India (now the Indian state of Tamil Nadu).
 He is a Paraiyar icon and was a close associate of Mahatma Gandhi and was also an associate of B. R. Ambedkar.
 He is remembered today as one of the pioneers of the Scheduled caste movement in India.
 He founded the Adi dravida mahajana sabha in 1893.

 Early life

-Rettamalai Srinivasan was born in 1860 in a poor Tamil family in Madras Presidency.
+Rettamalai Srinivasan was born on 7 July 1860 (or 1859) in a poor Tamil family in Madras Presidency.
 His family was able to send him to a residential school in Coimbatore because of his father Rettamalai's trade relations with the British.
 He was the only Paraiyar student among the 400 pupils in the school.
 He then worked as an accountant at Ooty which was then the summer capital of the Madras presidency.
 Ooty was brimming with Dalit political activism then and Srinivasan grew interested.

 He was a brother-in-law of the famous scheduled castes activist Iyothee Thass.
 He worked as a translator in a South African court when Gandhi was practicing there as an advocate; he was instrumental in Mahathma Gandhi putting his signature in Tamil as "Mo.Ka.
 Gandhi" (Mohandas Karamchand Gandhi in Tamil).

 Srinivasan established and led the Paraiyar Mahajana Sabha in 1891 which later became the Adi-Dravida Mahajana Sabha.
 He founded a Tamil newspaper called Paraiyan in October 1893 which started selling as a monthly with four pages for the price of four annas.
 However, Paraiyan experienced great difficulties in its early days.

 Srinivasan was a participant in the freedom movement and an arrest warrant was issued against him claiming that he was fleeing the nation.
 In 1896, a case was filed against the newspaper and Srinivasan was dragged to the court citing a letter to the editor.
 The editor Srinivasan was fined ₹ 100 for his writings.